 When planning research the best baits for the area your fishing and species of fish your targeting.
 This way your prepared and have the best chance of catching fish.
 Generally, you can’t go wrong in most areas using pilchards, pippies, bread, blue bait, whitebait & scrub worms.
 To make things easier for you we have created a local species guide which highlights the best baits to use for certain species of fish.

 A fun activity with the kids in its own right can be collecting your own live bait such pumping bass yabbies, crabs or sandworms from the beach.

-It is key to have a positive mindset, always remain calm, show immense patience and continually encourage your kids.
+Be calm, be patient, encourage often and set realistic expectations.
+It is key to remain calm and have a positive mindset.
+It may be challenging but show immense patience and continually encourage your kids.
 Your kids will feed off your emotions so you need to have a positive one.
-Temper your own expectation as things often don’t go to plan.
-For instance, you may not catch any fish or the kids might misbehave but lowering your expectations will ensure you don’t give up and that you keep persisting until you find what works for you and your kids.
+Temper your own expectation as fishing trips don’t always go to plan.
+For instance, you may not catch any fish or the kids might misbehave.
+However, lowering your expectations will ensure you keep persisting until you find what works for you and your kids.

-Teach your kids a couple of knots and rigs.
-Teach them the uni or blood knot with a simple running sinker rig which is great in many situation.
+Teach your kids some basic knots and rigs.
+Teach them the uni or blood knot with a simple running sinker rig which is great in most situations.

 Continually educate your children about the different fish species your targeting.
 What their legal size limits are, how they should be handled, if they’re dangerous, and always encourage catch and release.

 Always look for opportunities to make the experience more enjoyable.
 Some ideas could include packing a picnic, having a bbq and enjoy a nice lunch with the kids whilst the rods are set up and ready to catch a fish.